QuickCorp/qcobjects-electron/README.md

 This is a template of [QCObjects](https://QCObjects.com)

+this template is based on the [Electron Quick Start Project](https://github.com/electron/electron-quick-start)

 # Install this template

 In a shell inside a new project folder, write the following: